Arma 3: Apex Protocol

-In August 2035, a massive tsunami in Southeast Asia known as the Pacific Disaster devastates the Horizon Islands.
-Syndikat exploits the disaster to overwhelm the Gendarmerie and claim territories in Tanoa.
-Suspicious of the Pacific Disaster and sudden Syndikat's rise, NATO sends the CTRG to investigate, using a wider peacekeeping operation as cover.
+In August 2035, a massive tsunami in Southeast Asia later known as the Pacific Disaster devastates the Horizon Islands, which Syndikat exploits to overwhelm the Gendarmerie and claim territories in Tanoa.
+Suspicious of the Pacific Disaster and Syndikat's sudden rise, NATO sends the CTRG to investigate, using a wider peacekeeping operation as cover.

 CTRG Group 15, callsign "Raider", deploys to Tanoa and learns that CSAT member China is supplying Syndikat with military-grade equipment.
 During an operation to capture Syndikat leader Solomon Maru, Raider is ambushed by Viper Team and is forced to withdraw.
-Raider locates and rescues CTRG asset "Keystone", revealed to be Scott Miller.
-He reveals his true purpose on Altis, monitoring the Eastwind Device, and informs Raider that he believes China transported Eastwind to the South Pacific and deliberately caused the Pacific Disaster.
+Raider later rescues CTRG asset "Keystone", revealed to be Scott Miller, who reveals his true purpose on Altis, monitoring the Eastwind Device, and informs Raider that he believes China used Eastwind to deliberately cause the Pacific Disaster.

-Raider raids a CSAT black site, only to find it attacked and abandoned, and learns Syndikat has double-crossed CSAT and is holding Eastwind as ransom.
+Raider raids an abandoned CSAT black site and learns Syndikat has double-crossed CSAT and is holding Eastwind as ransom.
 Raider also recovers documents concerning CSAT's "Apex Protocol", detailing how clandestine methods such as Eastwind can be used to manufacture crises and spread CSAT influence through recovery aid.
-The CTRG tracks Eastwind to a port on the northern coast of Tanoa, where CSAT is attempting to negotiate with Syndikat to recover it.
+The CTRG tracks Eastwind to a port in northern Tanoa, where CSAT is attempting to negotiate its recovery with Syndikat.
 When Maru arms Eastwind as leverage, the CTRG assaults the port and defeats Syndikat and Viper, kills Maru, and seizes Eastwind.
-Following the operation, NATO quietly leaks redacted Apex Protocol documents to the press, prompting global condemnation of CSAT's expansionism and damaging the alliance.
+Following the operation, NATO quietly leaks redacted Apex Protocol documents to the press, prompting global condemnation of CSAT's expansionism.

 Remnants of War

 Days after the end of the Altis Incident, civilian Markos Kouris returns to his ruined hometown of Oreokastro to search for his missing brother Alexis, but he is killed by a landmine.
-Several days later, the circumstances of his death are retold by IDAP unexploded ordnance (UXO) disposal expert Nathan MacDade during an interview with AAN News journalist Katherine Bishop.
-Nathan, who has worked in Oreokastro's IDAP camp since the Altian Civil War, traverses the abandoned town to defuse UXO, complete objectives, and access pre-war memories, while recounting to Katherine five stories that follow Oreokastro during the conflict from the perspectives of different factions.
+Several days later, his death is recalled by IDAP unexploded ordnance disposal expert Nathan MacDade during an interview call with AAN journalist Katherine Bishop.
+Nathan, who has worked in Oreokastro's IDAP camp since the Altian Civil War, traverses the abandoned town while recounting to Katherine five stories that follow Oreokastro during the conflict from the perspectives of different factions.
 The player's actions in the stories affect how Nathan recounts the events.